Part of Adult Disability Payment decision making guide

 Individual’s responsibility to report changes

-If the case manager does make an indefinite award, the individual is still under a duty to report a change in their circumstances.
+Despite the length of any review period, or if an indefinite award is made, the individual is still under a duty to report a change in their circumstances to Social Security Scotland.
 This includes situations where the individual:

-• has an unexpected improvement in the their condition
+• experiences an unexpected improvement in their condition

 • moves away permanently from Scotland